zakaria-x9/execx/README.md

 ### <a id="setpgid"></a>Setpgid

-Setpgid places the child in a new process group for group signals.
+Setpgid is a no-op on Windows; on Unix it places the child in a new process group.

 ```go
 out, _ := execx.Command("printf", "ok").Setpgid(true).Output()